Skip to content

 • Program-level risk and dependency management

-Planner Premium is a task manager, not a PPM platform.
-With hard limits of 3,000 tasks, 10 custom fields, and 20 dependencies per project, it cannot govern enterprise portfolios.
+Planner Premium plans offer task management, not PPM.
+With hard limits of 3,000 tasks, 10 custom fields, and 20 dependencies per project, they cannot govern enterprise portfolios.

 For enterprise PMOs, this creates a void.
-Organizations that built critical portfolio and resource management practices on Project Online now face a genuine platform gap—no Microsoft successor delivers the governance rigor they've invested in.
+Organizations that built portfolio and resource practices on Project Online now face a genuine platform gap—no Microsoft successor delivers the governance rigor they've invested in.

-In practice, organizations face three materially different paths, each with long-term tradeoffs.
+In practice, organizations face three different paths, each with long-term tradeoffs.

-• Cloud-native, modern UI integration with Microsoft 365
+• Cloud-native, modern UI with Microsoft 365 and Teams integration

 • Basic task and timeline management